KayceOuahrouche/1D-TDSE/README.md

 # 1D-TDSE
-Numerical Simulation of the 1D Time Dependent Schrodinger Equation.
+Numerical Simulation of the 1D Time Dependent Schrodinger Equation and animations.

-Test
+- Gaussian wave packet in a harmonic potential.
+(Quantum Harmonic Oscillator).
+- Tunneling through an infinite barrier.
+- Coherent state in a harmonic potential.